Top Restaurants in Hawaii

 799 Poho Pl, Paia, HI 96779, USA

-Tiki bar meets restaurant meets the best food on Maui: foodies flock to Mama’s for the freshest, ocean-to-plate dishes in a postcard-perfect setting.
-It's so locavore that the menu even names the angler who caught your fish that day!
-Mama's...
+Tiki bar meets restaurant meets some of Maui’s best grub: foodies flock to Mama’s for the freshest, ocean-to-plate dishes in a postcard-perfect setting.
+It's so locavore that the menu even names the angler who caught your fish that...

 1 Manele Bay Rd, Lanai City, HI 96763, USA